martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 fact(5);
 `);
 ```
-If you choose to use conditional expressions rather than conditional statements,
+If you choose to use conditional expressions rather than conditional statements like this
-the recursive call of `fact_iter` is still a tail call, and is handled correctly by the evaluator.
 ``` js
 parse_and_evaluate(`
 function fact(n) {